-Three main configurations are, infant, adult, and universal.
-The user interface enables treatment of all patient categories, invasive ventilation, non-invasive ventilation with leakage compensation, CO2 Analyzer, Nasal CPAP, Heliox, Stress Index, Ventilation Record Card, and Maquet ventilator accessories.
+Three main configurations for the Servo-i are, infant, adult, and universal.
+The user interface enables the treatment of all patient categories, including invasive ventilation, non-invasive ventilation with leakage compensation, CO2 Analyzer, Nasal CPAP, Heliox, Stress Index, Ventilation Record Card, and Maquet ventilator accessories.

-AVEA ventilator can be used on patients raging from the NICU, to pediatrics, to adults.
+AVEA ventilator can be used on patients ranging from the NICU to pediatrics, to adults.
 This ventilator has both invasive and noninvasive ventilation.
-There is a set up for the humidifier, circuit compliance, and leak compensation.
+There is a setup for the humidifier, circuit compliance, and leak compensation.
 There are also set-ups for endotracheal and patient set-up.
 Modes include nasal, breath, pressure, volume, TCPL, PRVC, and apnea backup.

 Medtronic/ PB 840 Ventilator

-This ventilator features DualView touchscreen, dual-microprocessor, easily upgradable software, enhanced noninvasive ventilation, data integration, mobile patient charting software, and a low overall cost of ownership.
+This ventilator features a DualView touchscreen, dual microprocessor, easily upgradable software, enhanced noninvasive ventilation, data integration, mobile patient charting software, and a low overall cost of ownership.

 Drager is one of the top manufacturers of medical products and machines.
 This monitor has an extra large screen for easy readability.
-Features include mask ventilation, NIV plus, integrated C monitoring, lung protection package, open breathing system, NeoFlow, and maneuverable trolley for movement.
+Features include mask ventilation, NIV plus, integrated C monitoring, a lung protection package, an open breathing system, NeoFlow, and a maneuverable trolley for movement.

 What Is A Patient Monitor?